acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 I really wanted to get back to my main project, but now my interest was piqued.
 Could I _prove_ that this was just rounding errors on floating point math?

-To start with, how many values were there?
+To start with I checked that both the outputs had 1000 distinct values, so the quantization wasn't happening there.
+Now, how many different residual values were there?

 ```python
 >>>len(residuals)